hannahmanuela/global-weight-sched-pthread/pthread-sim/strict-weight/README.md

 by the weight (10) = -50; leaving the group with a vruntime as if the core had only added the time it actually ran.

-Other processes of the same group will not have their vruntimes not moved back because the process didn't run for its full vruntime.
+Other processes of the same group will not have their vruntime's moved back because the process didn't run for its full vruntime.
 If the same process runs again immediately, then it will benefit from the updated group vruntime.
 This also avoids the need to update the vruntimes of enqueued processes of the same group, and having to update the global heap of runnable processes.